obliquid/burro/README.md

 ### installation and first use

 - first make sure you have *vqmod* installed!
+- insert your personal configurations in *admin/config_burro.php*
-- then, simply copy (upload) *vqmod*, *catalog*, *image* and *admin* folders into your opencart installation, as usual. don't worry: no files will be overwritten.
+- then, simply copy (upload) *vqmod*, *catalog*, *system*, *image* and *admin* folders into your opencart installation, as usual. don't worry: no files will be overwritten.
+	- after file upload, MUST set permissions 777 to folder *system/library/dompdf/lib/fonts*, with a command like: *chmod -R 777 system/library/dompdf/lib/fonts*
 - don't forget to go to *System > Users > User Groups*, edit *Top Administrators* group, and add *Access* and *Modify* permissions to the new *burro/\** and *module/domainCheck* checkboxes
-- now *burro* is installed, with its own menu: go to *Hostings > Configuration* and configure it.
+- now *burro* is installed: go to the new menu *Hostings > Configuration* to trigger creation of burro specific database tables
-- for each product, in the editing form, you'll have a new tab *Hostings*: here you can set your product to be an hosting product, by adding to it one or more hosting services.
+- for each product, in the editing form, you'll have a new tab *Hostings*: here you can define your product to be an hosting product, by adding to it one or more hosting services.
 	- note: right now it's not allowed to add to a product more than one service of each type.
 - note: if you use a custom theme (that is not the default theme or the bundled obliquid theme), then read troubleshootings below.